mustafagonul/c-notes/README.md

 ### Escape Sequences

 - Escape Sequences are backslash character constants
-- Other spellings of character constants use single quotes with a backslash '\' followed by other characters.
-In English, these formats are called "escape sequences".
+- Other spellings of character constants use single quotes with a backslash followed by other characters.

 #### Default Escape Sequences